 |

 are needed to select the proper circle in case of multiple solutions.

-- curve: curve to which the created circle will be tangent.
+point: center of the circlecurve: curve to which the created circle will be tangent.curve orientation: Tangent curve orientation for circle

-- tangent orientation: Tangent orientation of tangent curve
+computation.tangent orientation: Tangent orientation of tangent curve

-for circle computation.
+for circle computation.support: support surface.

+|